 Which Websites Should You Follow?

 While there are many stock photography websites to start with, but I would personally suggest Shutterstock, Fotolia, Dreamstime or 123RF.
 You will certainly read stories to “avoid agency X” about most of them.
-And I’m not the biggest fan of some of these agencies for several reasons.
-In the end, selling images through microstock sites is a business even if you just do it on the side of a real-life job.
+And I’m not the biggest fan of some of these agencies for several reasons but in the end, selling images through microstock sites is a business even if you just do it on the side of a real-life job.
 None of them are out there to make you happy, you are just one of the suppliers they need to have a product to sell.

 Photograph size: The photograph has to be at least 4meg in size.
 Most modern cameras will be able to produce photographs at this size.
 Further below you will find my equipment list.